duckietown/book-opmanual-duckietown/src/appearance_specifications/traffic_lights/index.md

 (specs-layer-traffic-lights)=
-# Layer - Traffic Lights
+# Infrastructure - Traffic Lights

 Duckietown traffic lights are more than just blinking lights: they are static robots.
 We sometimes refer to traffic lights as "Duckiebots without wheels" because they originally had similar capabilities to the `DB18` Duckiebot models, less that to move.